Tesla wraps

 independent of Tesla.

 Model 3, Model Y, Model S, Model X, and Cybertruck pricing for 2026.
-Includes Tesla's own $4,000 wrap service compared head-to-head with third-party installers.
+Includes Tesla's own wrap service ($4,000 for Model 3 and Model Y, $4,500 for Cybertruck) compared head-to-head with third-party installers.
 Cybertruck stainless steel adhesion realities included.

 Quick answer

 A Tesla Model 3 full wrap costs $3,000 to $5,500 from a third-party shop.
-Tesla's own wrap service charges a flat $4,000 for Model 3 and Model Y in satin colours only.
-Model S, X, and Cybertruck require third-party installation.
+Tesla's own wrap service charges a flat $4,000 for Model 3 and Model Y and $4,500 for Cybertruck, in matte, satin, and gloss vinyl.
+Model S and Model X require third-party installation.

 By model